 - Rapidly develop and commercialize our lead product candidate ARQ-151 for the treatment of patients with plaque psoriasis and atopic dermatitis.
-We plan to initiate Phase 3 studies in plaque psoriasis in the first half of 2020 and expect to report Phase 2a topline data on the use of ARQ-151 in atopic dermatitis by the end of 2019. - Expand our addressable market with ARQ-154.
-ARQ-154 allows us the treat patients with certain dermatological diseases in hair-bearing areas of the body like the scalp where a cream is not suitable.
-We believe ARQ-154 has the potential to offer patients efficacy in-line with high-potency steroids in scalp psoriasis and may be superior to standard of care treatments for seborrheic dermatitis, while potentially maintaining favorable safety and tolerability. - Continue to innovate and develop our product pipeline of therapeutics, which we believe has the potential to be best-in-class in immuno-dermatology.
+We have initiated two Phase 3 studies in plaque psoriasis and completed a Phase 2 proof of concept study in atopic dermatitis in December 2019. - Expand our addressable market with ARQ-154.
+ARQ-154 allows us to treat patients with certain dermatological diseases in hair-bearing areas of the body like the scalp where a cream is not suitable.
+We believe ARQ-154 has the potential to offer patients symptomatic improvement similar to high-potency steroids in scalp psoriasis and may be superior to standard of care treatments for seborrheic dermatitis, while potentially maintaining a low risk of side effects and favorable tolerability.
+We have initiated a Phase 2 proof of concept study in seborrheic dermatitis and a Phase 2b study in scalp psoriasis. - Continue to innovate and develop our product pipeline of therapeutics, which we believe has the potential to be best-in-class in immuno-dermatology.
 We plan to develop ARQ-252, a JAK1 inhibitor with a high relative selectivity to JAK1 over JAK2, giving it the potential to be best-in-class, for the treatment of hand eczema and vitiligo.
 We plan to initiate our Phase 2b study in hand eczema in the first half of 2020 and our Phase 2a study in vitiligo in the second half of 2020.
 Additionally, we have formulation and preclinical efforts underway for ARQ-255, an alternative topical formulation of ARQ-252 designed to reach deeper into the skin in order to potentially treat alopecia areata. - Establish an integrated development and commercial organization.
 We believe the concentrated prescriber base of the U.S. dermatology segment provides us with the opportunity to build a fully integrated commercial organization and targeted sales force for the commercialization of our product candidates among dermatology specialists.
-To further enhance the value of our product candidates, we will selectively seek partners to commercialize our products outside of the dermatology specialist segment, and to develop and commercialize our products outside of the U.S. market. - Evaluate strategic opportunities to in-license best-in-class dermatology assets consistent with our core strategy.
+To further enhance the value of our product candidates, we may selectively seek partners to commercialize our products outside of the dermatology specialist segment, and to develop and commercialize our products outside of the U.S. market. - Evaluate strategic opportunities to in-license best-in-class dermatology assets consistent with our core strategy.
 We will continue to explore opportunities to in-license assets and develop them to address unmet medical needs in dermatology.